ademidoff/pmm-automation/README.md

 # PMM Automation Scripts

 This repository contains a collection of automation scripts for a variety of tasks related to PMM (Percona Monitoring and Management).
-The scripts are designed to simplify and automate common tasks, making it easier to manage and monitor your PMM environment.
+The scripts are designed to simplify and automate common tasks, making it easier to manage and monitor your environments.

 ## MySQL